ibexa/documentation-developer/docs/content_management/images/images.md

 The [RichText](richtextfield.md) field allows you to embed other content items within the field.

-Content items that are identified as images are rendered in the Rich Text Field by using a dedicated template.
+Content items that are identified as images are rendered in the Rich Text field by using a dedicated template.

 You can determine content types that are treated as images and rendered.